European Union Model Clauses

 - Azure and Azure Government

-- Microsoft Professional Services: Premier and On Premises for Azure, Dynamics 365, Intune, and for Medium Business and Enterprise customers of Office 365
+- Microsoft Professional Services: Premier and On Premises for Azure, Dynamics 365, Intune, and for Medium Business and Enterprise customers of Microsoft 365 for business

 - Dynamics 365